kdv24/triangles/README.md

 # Name: Kelly de Vries
 # Date: 4.10.15

-Description: This web app will evaluate the user-inputted side-lengths of a triangle and return whether the triangle is equilateral, isosceles, or scalene.
+Description: This web app will evaluate the user-inputted side-lengths of a triangle to determine if it is a triangle, then return whether the triangle is equilateral, isosceles, or scalene.

 # SetUp and Use
-In order to use this program you will need a browser...NOT IE!

-SetUp
-1. Simply open the triangle.html in a browser window and enter the lengths of the sides of the triangle you would like to have evaluated.
+1. Simply open triangle.html in a browser window and enter the lengths of the sides of the triangle you would like to have evaluated.

 # Copyright (c) 2015 (Kelly de Vries)